Brutalism, a revival: From cool to crude and back again

 "[Brutalism] is definitely having its moment, which is great.
 I just hope it continues, the interest and the preservation of buildings, before we lose any more."

 "Modern Forms: A Subjective Atlas of 20th-Century Architecture" by Nicholas Grospierre is published by Prestel; "This Brutal World" by Peter Chadwick is published by Phaidon.
-Both are on general release.
+Both are out now.